arianfarid/arianfarid.github.io/articles/dna-compression.md

 </details>

-### Complimentary Base Pairs
+### Complementary Base Pairs

 DNA bases form pairs through well-defined chemical relationships: adenine (A) pairs with thymine (T), and cytosine (C) with guanine (G).
 These base-pairing rules extend to IUPAC ambiguity codes, which represent sets of possible nucleotides.
 For instance, "R" (A or G) complements "Y" (T or C).

-There are three cases where the compliment is the same code.
-The bases "N" (any base), "S" (G or C), and "W" (A or T) all compliment to their own code (e.g. S->S, because "S" is represented by "G" or "C").
+There are three cases where the Complement is the same code.
+The bases "N" (any base), "S" (G or C), and "W" (A or T) all Complement to their own code (e.g. S->S, because "S" is represented by "G" or "C").

 ## Design